How many hooks are in React 19?

 useState

-allow function components to have and manage their own state, enabling components to response to changes and re-render.
+useState allow function components to have and manage their own state, enabling components to response to changes and re-render.

 Here's an example of how to use it: